Graduate Students

 Supervisor: Dr John Kitchen and Dr Natalie Van Deusen

-I am interested in intercultural and mixed-race relations in medieval Scandinavia, cross-cultural contacts in the global Middle Ages, as well as questions of personal and social identities.
+I am interested in mixed race experiences, intercultural relations, and cross-cultural contacts in the global Middle Ages, as well as questions of personal and social identities.

 Sharon Venne